Synternet/pubsub-rust/README.md

 # Getting Started

-Before you begin using the Rust SDK, make sure you have the necessary credentials and access tokens from the [Synropy Developer Portal](https://developer-portal.syntropynet.com/) platform.
+Before you begin using the Rust SDK, make sure you have the necessary credentials and access tokens from the [Synternet Developer Portal](https://portal.synternet.com/) platform.
 These credentials will allow you to connect to the Data Layer and subscribe to or publish data streams.

 ## Examples

-For detailed usage examples, please refer to the [examples directory](https://github.com/SyntropyNet/pubsub-rust/examples) in the repository.
+For detailed usage examples, please refer to the [examples directory](https://github.com/Synternet/pubsub-rust/examples) in the repository.
 These examples cover various scenarios and demonstrate how to utilize the SDK's features effectively.

 The preferred method of authentication is using an access token from the developer portal.